PhD application process

 ① Check if the topic is suitable

 For more details on minimum entry requirements, please see the PhD requirements page (and the Country-specific requirements).
-Note that funding is competitive and usually requires grades substantially higher than the minimum requirements (see below).
+However, please note that these are only minimimum, strict requirements for eligibility.
+Funding is competitive and usually requires grades substantially higher than the minimum requirements (see details below).
+Note that I do not accept self-funded students, so obtaining funding is required.

 ③ Submit a pre-submission enquiry